Wake in the Night • Can’t Go Back To Sleep

 1 cap taken before bed

-Supports thyroid function and production of serotonin and melatonin
+Supports thyroid function reducing hot flashes and increases the production of serotonin and melatonin

 Aids stabilization of blood sugar, supports healthy progesterone, serotonin and melatonin levels.